daviddwlee84/MachineLearningPractice/Notes/Subject/Iris.md

 Attribute Characteristics|Real
 Number of Attributes     |4
 Number of Instances      |150
-Associated Tasks         |Classification (but we do Clustering here)
+Associated Tasks         |Classification (but we will also do Clustering here)

 ### Attribute Information